 - Make a list of action steps you plan to take by faith in the next few weeks.
-Mark them in your calender to make sure you follow up.
+Mark them in your calendar to make sure you accomplish them.

 - Praise and thank God for the fellowship you had with Him today.

-- Schedule the next "Day with the Lord" in your appointment book.
+- Schedule your next "Day with the Lord" in your calendar.

-- Share with someone about your day and the action steps you plan on taking.
+- Talk with someone about your day and the action steps you plan on taking.